-Oatstraw is full of calcium, so much so that it’s said to heal broken bones.
+Oatstraw is full of calcium, so much so that it’s said to heal broken bones (but I mean, don’t take my word on that).
 It’s high in silica, which boosts the body’s natural production of collagen while helping your skin cells stay hydrated.
 It’s also a known nervine, ideal for calming the nervous system and reducing anxiety and even depression.
-You can also use oatstraw tea bags topically to soothe dry, irritated skin (try it for sunburn, eczema, or rashes).
+Additionally, you can use oatstraw tea bags topically to soothe dry, irritated skin (try it for sunburn, eczema, or rashes).
 Is there anything it can’t do?
-Nope.
+Nope, not really.

 Moringa (Cold Infusion)